-You will need to undress to the waist to have your x-rays so it is a good idea to wear a skirt or trousers and a top.
+You will need to undress to the waist to have your X-rays so it is a good idea to wear a skirt or trousers and a top.

 The mammographer will place your breast onto the mammogram machine and lower a plastic plate onto it to flatten it.
-This keeps your breast still so they can get clear x-rays.
-The mammographer will take 2 x-rays of each breast.
+This keeps your breast still so they can get clear X-rays.
+The mammographer will take 2 X-rays of each breast.

-The whole appointment takes less than half an hour, and the mammograms take only a few minutes.
+The whole appointment takes less than 30 minutes, and the mammograms take only a few minutes.